A Community Archaeologist’s Introduction

 QGIS (sometimes called Quantum GIS) is used for many different mapping tasks which need to be carried out by archaeologists.
 Professional archaeologists are likely to use expensive software which is out of reach of community archaeologists’ pockets.

 QGIS is a free and ‘Open Source’ software package which can be downloaded from the Internet and is supported by an extensive on-line community.
 It has a comprehensive range of functionality which can be confusing when first opened.
 There are a range of features which can be used for planning archaeological projects and for recording results as a project progresses.

 This course is designed for the complete beginner to Geographical Information Systems.

-There will be plenty of opportunities to practice what is covered each week during lockdown.
+There will be plenty of opportunities to practice what is covered each week.

 You will be told how to download the version of QGIS that will be used on the course.
 The software is free.

 Delegates will receive tuition notes via email, which they can append during the course